 FortiGuard Labs delivers comprehensive intelligence from a global network of sensors and artificial intelligence (AI)-powered self-evolving detection system (SEDS) that has been honing its algorithms for nearly eight years.
 The result is an extremely accurate identification of zero-day threats.

 Fortinet delivers industry-leading total cost of ownership (TCO) due to high-performance throughput and latency for NGFWs, Secure SD-WAN, and SD-Branch capabilities.
 This performance is enabled by purpose-built ASIC security processors.
 TCO capabilities are also driven by the ability to use SSL/TLS encryption inspection without performance impact—unlike many competitive solutions.

-Secure Telehealth With Fortinet SD-WAN Better Patient Services Begin with Connected Care Teams Fortinet Secure SD-WAN for Healthcare FortiGate 4200F Delivers a World-class Secure Telehealthcare Experience Security & Networking for Healthcare Emergency Response IDC - Bridging the Divide Between Physical and Digital Security FortiNAC Provides Evolved Network Access Control for Healthcare
+Fortinet and CyberMDX Healthcare Security Solution FortiMonitor Healthcare Digital Experience Monitoring Solution Secure Telehealth With Fortinet SD-WAN Better Patient Services Begin with Connected Care Teams Fortinet Secure SD-WAN for Healthcare FortiDeceptor Provides Proactive Intrusion Detection for Healthcare Security & Networking for Healthcare Emergency Response

 3 Trends Plaguing Healthcare Cybersecurity & How to Fight Them Cyber Assessments and Patient Security: Looking Back at Key Themes from HIMSS 2019 Fortinet To Share Expert Healthcare Insights During Sessions at HIMSS19 Healthcare Cyberattack Trends in 2019 Preparing for the Cy-Phy Future Securing the Next Generation of Healthcare: A Preview of HIMSS 2019 Securing the Widening Attack Surface of Healthcare Today